2020PB/police-brutality/reports/Missouri.md

 * https://old.reddit.com/r/PublicFreakout/comments/guswxo/he_wasnt_even_addressing_the_police/

-### Police arrest peaceful protestor, pepper-spray others | May 31st
+### Police arrest peaceful protester, pepper-spray others | May 31st

-With tactics remarkably similar to mo-kansascity-2, police grab a protestor standing alone in the street.
-Other protestors come to aid him and are summarily pepper-sprayed.
+With tactics remarkably similar to mo-kansascity-2, police grab a protester standing alone in the street.
+Other protesters come to aid him and are summarily pepper-sprayed.
 He is taken behind the police line and arrested.

 tags: arrest, pepper-spray, spray, protester